dandisy/elorest/README.md

 ### Extensible

-    - create your classes inherit from the Elorest classes
+    - create your classes inherit or implement from the Elorest artifacts
-    - override or extend the methods
+    - override or create new methods
-    - register your route methods
+    - register your route